uozuAho/note_searcher/readme.md

     - get readme working in extension preview in vscode
     - make screenshot show in extension preview
     - prevent github link replacement in example file links
-- separate view for search results + related files etc.
-    - I want to see file tree at same time
-    - search box in results view. not supported in tree view
-- bug: weird search behaviour
-    - search for "#design-patterns": proxy does not appear, < 10 results
-    - search for "proxy pattern": proxy does appear
-- bug: '+' operator not working as expected:
+- lucene search bug: '+' operator not working as expected:
     - using lucene
     - search for #work: no results
     - search for book: many results
     - search for +#work book:
         - expected: no results
         - actual:   many results
+- separate view for search results + related files etc.
+    - I want to see file tree at same time
+    - search box in results view. not supported in tree view
 - dead links: strip root path when showing dead links
 - highlight dead links while editing
-- show incoming/outgoing links